 While the term RCIA is relatively new, actually, the process is very old, dating back to the origins of the Church in the time of the apostles and early Christians, after Christ ascended into heaven.
 The current RCIA, taking place throughout the worldwide Church, bears a close resemblance to the process of catechesis (learning the faith) and tri-fold reception of the sacraments of Christian Initiation that took place for the first Christians.
 Over the centuries, the process had fallen into disuse, but in the 1960s, the Catholic Church’s second Vatican Council restored what we now call the RCIA (CCC 1232).

 Anyone taking part in the RCIA can expect to attend meetings where they will learn the fundamentals of the Catholic faith, and have the opportunity to have their own questions answered.
 There will be some individual consultation to determine what sacraments if any they may have already received (i.e. a valid Baptism in another church).
 Ultimately, after being prepared for the sacraments, the catechumens (those receiving Baptism in addition to the other sacraments) and candidates (those already Baptized being Confirmed) will receive their sacraments at the Easter Vigil Mass, which includes a beautiful candle-lit service, a wealth of Scripture readings, and the return (after a quiet season of Lent) of singing Alleluias, joyful music and ringing of bells.
 The Vigil starts at sundown on Saturday night before Easter Sunday.

 Anyone desiring to become Catholic can enter the RCIA at Saint Peter Catholic Church.
 To get started, or if you just want more information, contact the rectory at (715) 344-6115.

 MORE INFORMATION ONLINE

 Explore the following links to learn more about the RCIA and the Catholic faith.
-You can also see our Catholic Q&A section.

 The Catechism of the Catholic Church